google-site-verification: googlee90ef68c83eec857.html Malaysian Herbs-(5) HIBISCUS செம்பரத்தம் பூ Skip to main content

 Hibiscus rosa-sinensis

 Have you ever noticed the difference in these two varieties?
 One looks above the sky.
-The other speceis looks down the earth.
-The one looking earth (gravity pulling ) has more effect - old people say!
+The other species looks down at the earth.
+The one looking at earth (gravity pulling ) has more effect - old people say!

 The word bunga in Malay means "flower", whilst raya in Malay means "big" or "grand".
 The hibiscus is literally known as the "big flower" in Malay.
 The red of the petals symbolizes the courage, life, and rapid growth of the Malaysian, and the five petals represent the five Rukun Negara of Malaysia.
 The flower can be found imprinted on the notes and coins of the Malaysian ringgit